 The accreditation process does not seek to define a highly specified curriculum, or an approach to delivery.
-Accreditation is built on the foundations of the relevant UK Quality Assurance Agency (QAA) Benchmark Statements as a general description about the broad minimum standards of achievement, while focussing on those areas that the Royal Society of Biology believes fully prepare bioscience graduates for their place in the international marketplace.
-As such, this accreditation is aimed at those international programmes and Institutions which have formal links and articulations with Institutions in the UK, and therefore subject to oversight by the QAA.
-Programmes must be delivered in English with students working at a minimum level of 6.0 in all four components of the IELTS (or equivalent level in alternative Secure English Language Tests; for more information see www.international.ac.uk/media/1461661/swb-english_language_requirements.pdf).
+Accreditation is built on the foundations of the relevant QAA Benchmark Statements as a general description about the broad minimum standards of achievement, while focussing on those areas that the Royal Society of Biology believes fully prepare bioscience graduates for their place in the UK and the world.

-The biosciences are predominantely a practical set of subjects which require a hands-on approach to learning.
+The biosciences are predominately a practical set of subjects which require a hands-on approach to learning.
 This means that laboratory or field skills development and experience are important components of bioscience degrees.
 It also means that problem solving, innovation and creativity are important characteristics of how biological subjects are understood and applied.
 To achieve accreditation, some form of test of the integration of that knowledge, those skills, and the ability of a graduate to devise interpretations which explain natural phenomena, based on experimental approaches, must be made.
 To that end, a central principle of accreditation is that the intended learning outcomes of a programme are linked to assessment.

 The scale of biodiversity, in species and habitat, and the complexity of the cell, its molecules and reactions are so diverse that many specialisms exist within the general field of biology.
 These can be simplified into a few general groups: the study of the environment and biosphere; organismal biology including an understanding of ourselves and our biological relationships; the study of the cell and sub-cellular processes; and the specific study of the human being in all these aspects.
 Consequently, biologists may be studying atoms and molecules or populations and environments, in many different contexts and situations; all complicated by the extent of natural variation.
 Moreover, biology now utilises a vast range of scientific methods from the traditional to the highly technical, involving complex equipment and information technology.